JakeStanger/ironbar/docs/modules/Networkmanager.md

 Displays the current network connection state of NetworkManager.
 Supports wired ethernet, wifi, cellular data and VPN connections among others.

+> [!NOTE]
-This module uses NetworkManager's so-called primary connection, and therefore inherits its limitation of only being able to display the "top-level" connection.
-For example, if we have a VPN connection over a wifi connection it will only display the former, until it is disconnected, at which point it will display the latter.
-A solution to this is currently in the works.
+> This module uses NetworkManager's so-called primary connection, and therefore inherits its limitation of only being able to display the "top-level" connection.
+> For example, if we have a VPN connection over a wifi connection it will only display the former, until it is disconnected, at which point it will display the latter.
+> A solution to this is currently in the works.

 ## Configuration